blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 		- The contract upheld peace between Jews, Christians and Muslims, defining them all, under given conditions, as the "community" of Medina, and granting all of them freedom of religious thought and practice.
 		- The population of Medina had, alongside the 200 emigrant followers from Mecca, the Faithful of Medina (who gave them accommodation and converted to Islam), Arab pagans, three Jewish tribes and some Christians.
 	- The Three Jewish tribes in Medina were: Banu Qurayza, Banu Qaynuqa and Banu Al-Nadir
-	- From Quran> surah Al Baqarah 2:84-2:86 (The Terms of the Covenant and their Breach of It)
+	- From Quran> surah Al Baqarah 2:84-2:86 (The Terms of the Covenant and their Breach of It) [citing the Quran is ok here, since the general argument is that Quran incites violence]
 		- Allah criticized the Jews who lived in Al-Madinah (Medina) at the time.
 		- They used to suffer, because of the armed conflicts between the tribes Aws and Khazraj
 		- Banu Qaynuqa and Banu Al-Nadir were allies of the Khazraj